garybgenett/gary-os/README.md

   make DOREDO=true release
   ```

-The 'clean' target will completely remove all GaryOS output files, restoring the
+The 'clean' target will completely remove all [Builder] output files, restoring
-'build' directory to its original state.
-This includes all images and kernels,
+the 'build' directory to its original state.
+This includes all images and
-along will all their supporting files.
-The 'DOREDO' variable is specific to
+kernels, along will all their supporting files.
+The 'DOREDO' variable is
-each target, and only rebuilds the relevant files.
+specific to each target, and only rebuilds the relevant files.

 ### Install ####################################################################
 [Install]: #install